Will Howe turn to Karius for cup final debut?

 The Magpies face Manchester United on 25 February looking to win a first major trophy since 1969.

-Second-choice keeper Martin Dubravka is also ineligible to play, as he featured in the cup for the Red Devils during his loan spell earlier this season.
+Newcastle's second-choice keeper Martin Dubravka is also ineligible to play, as he featured in the cup for the Red Devils during his loan spell earlier this season.

-Is former Liverpool keeper Loris Karius in line for an unexpected debut?
+Does that leave former Liverpool keeper Loris Karius in line for an unexpected debut at Wembley?
+And who else could Eddie Howe select next weekend?

-The 29-year-old, who joined Newcastle in September, has not yet featured for the club.
+Karius, 29, joined Newcastle in September, but has not yet featured for the club.

 He last played a competitive game of football in February 2021 for Union Berlin against Hoffenheim in Germany's Bundesliga.